Internal Links: Ultimate Guide + Strategies

 Avoid cramming all your links together.
 Spread them evenly within the content.
-Keep in mind the actual number of links you place in a page too.
-Having too many links on a page can cause Google to view them as spammy.
+Keep in mind the actual number of links you place on a page too.
+A strategic link building strategy involves balancing the number of links to avoid appearing spammy to search engines.

 While this example is taken from a high authority website.
 You can see how too many links in a small section of text can make it look a little spammy, even though for this example it may not be.